johnmidgley/opencola-alpha/README.md

 In a few seconds, a browser will launch the OpenCola start page.

-If certificate install failed (e.g. if you forgot to run powershell as Administrator), you can install the certificates manually by running powershell as Administrator and then:
+If certificate install failed (e.g. if you forgot to run PowerShell as Administrator), you can install the certificates manually by running PowerShell as Administrator and then:

 ```
 cd $HOME\AppData\Roaming\opencola\storage\cert